cornflakesuperstar/omnisocial/README.md

 2. Install it by running `bundle`.

-3. Run `rails g omnisocial` to copy an initializer, database migration and some CSS and image assets into your base application directory.
+3. Run `rails g omnisocial` to copy an initializer and some CSS and image assets into your base application directory.

 4. Edit `config/initializers/omnisocial.rb` and include your application's Twitter and Facebook OAuth configuration.